 Increased demands from shareholders or scrutiny from regulators, requiring

-a greater transparency of investment needs and an evidence-based approach to justifying spend.
+greater transparency of investment needs and an evidence-based approach to justifying spend.

 AMCL was commissioned by the Crossrail project in 2006 to develop a bottom-up model to validate top-down cost estimates.
-The model was well received by Transport for London and the Department for Transport and subsequently enhanced to provide whole-life cost modelling of the future Crossrail railway for the first 50 years of operation.
+The model was well received by Transport for London and the Department for Transport and subsequently enhanced to provide whole-life cost modeling of the future Crossrail railway for the first 50 years of operation.
 For over a decade, as the project and designs matured, the model has been developed both in data and functionality to support the ongoing maintenance cost estimates.

 The model continues to be in use by Crossrail and the Infrastructure Managers to provide cost estimates for budgetary submissions and the setup of contracts.